Skip to main content

 • Try switching on all Health types (Healthy, At risk, Conflict).

-• Check that the issue link type named on the Jira issue is checked in the “Types”.
+• Check that the link type named on the Jira issue is checked in the “Types”.

-• Check that both of the issues are currently visible on the User Story Map.
+• Check if both of the issues are currently visible on the User Story Map.

 If you can’t see or create issue links in Jira, contact your Jira Administrator or internal IT support team.

 • A Jira Administrator can enable or disable issue linking for the whole Jira site.
-See Atlassian’s guide to Configure issue linking.
+See Atlassian’s guide for Jira Cloud or for Jira Data Center.

 • The “Linked issues” field might be hidden on the Issue Screen.
 This doesn’t stop the “Linked issues” section showing in the Jira issue view, but does prevent apps like Easy Agile TeamRhythm from loading issue link data.